Delaware PIP insurance

 What is PIP insurance?

 Like both bodily injury liability and property damage liability, PIP is a required coverage in Delaware.
-Other car insurance coverage types have different functions on your policy.
+Other car insurance coverage types are optional and have different functions on your policy.
 Comprehensive and collision pay to fix physical damage to your car, for example.
-Optional endorsements are also available to add protection for more situations, like in the case of roadside assistance or car rental coverage.
+Other common endorsements include roadside assistance coverage and gap insurance.

 How does Delaware PIP work?

 After an accident, PIP insurance is designed to immediately start paying for your injury costs and other qualifying expenses, regardless of fault.
-PIP may pay up to your policy limits for:
+Depending on your policy details, PIP may pay up to your policy limits for:

 - Medical expenses